urwrstkn8mare/galaxy-integration-steam/README.md

 python.exe -m venv .venv
 echo virtual environment is installed. on to the next step.
 .\.venv\Scripts\activate.ps1
+echo i am downgrading pip.
-pip install -r requirements/install.txt inv install
+py.exe -m pip install --upgrade pip==22.0.4
+echo if the previous command did not work, you do not have py installed or py is not in your PATH.
+If you only have python 3.7.9, run the next command.
+If it worked, skip the next command. python.exe -m pip install --upgrade pip==22.0.4 pip install -r requirements/install.txt inv install
 ```